aiven/devportal/docs/platform/howto/aws-privatelink-setup-step-by-step-using-aiven-and-aws-web-console.rst

 2.1 Create VPC in Aiven console
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Login to Aiven console, select "VPC" in the left panel and create project VPC
+Login to Aiven console, select "VPC" in the left panel and create project VPC in any region in AWS cloud.
+To create a privatelink in other public clouds you must use the `avn` command line.
+For now, we will describe AWS privatelink setup.

 .. image:: /images/platform/howto/5858370-aws-privatelink-setup-step-by-step-using-aiven-and-aws-web-console_image2.png